kursion/js-cache-my-libs/README.md

 -------
 Hugo (a little Tauren from the Orgrimmar city) mentionned the idea to create a little proxy server that will directly download libs.
 I found that this idea was cool and easily realizable.
-While he was spending his time killing some Murlocs near Lordaeron, I took my courage to levelup my python skills.
+Instead of killing Murlocs, I took my courage to levelup my python skills.

 Why Python ?